titumozammel/operational-silence-framework/README.md

 ---

-# 38. The HEE Connection
+# 39. OSF AND THE HEE CONNECTION

 OSF addresses one specific pathway through which organizational capacity can be consumed.